USRSE/rse-stories/_posts/2020-09-17-anna-krystalli.md

 ---
 layout: post
-title: "R for Reproducability"
+title: "R for Reproducibility"
 author: "@pweschmidt"
 rse: "Anna Krystalli"
 phenotype:
-excerpt: "What do plankton surveys, R and reproducability have in common?
-Anna Krystalli from the University of Sheffield (UK) shares her exciting journey from macrobiology to being a strong proponent of reproducability in research software and a key member of the R community."
+excerpt: "What do plankton surveys, R and reproducibility have in common?
+In this episode, Anna Krystalli from the University of Sheffield (UK) shares her vast experience and covers areas from macro biology to R programming, community building to making software more open and reproducible."
 date: 2020-09-03 8:30:00
 external_media: https://us-rse.org/rse-stories-episodes-1/2020/rse-stories-anna-krystalli-episode-34.mp3
 length: 12178203